Learning Objectives

 Someone completely new to podcasting should concentrate first on producing a really good podcast.
 Make some adjustments and seek out reviews before considering how to build revenue streams.

-Independent podcasters such as Tamar Avishai, creator of The Lonely Palette, say it’s time to get over asking for money.
+More common is the case of independent podcasters like Tamar Avishai, creator of The Lonely Palette, who says it’s time to get over asking for money.
 She explained how to get the most out of Patreon in her article in The Bello Collective.
 With 175 patrons who donate various amounts, she makes $1,000+ per episode.
 Other independents say don’t expect to make a lot of money but there are other rewards of podcasting, such as redirecting your career because of new skills.

 Since podcasts are being done by large and small news organizations from traditional legacy media such as The Washington Post, NPR, national TV and radio news outlets as well as hometown digital news outlets, there are growing career opportunities.
 But that’s just the start.